MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/docs-conceptual/tutorial-grant-app-only-api-permissions.md

 >[!Caution]
 >The `AppRoleAssignment.ReadWrite.All` permission allows an app or a service to manage permission grants and elevate privileges for any app, user, or group in your organization.
 Only appropriate users should access apps that have been granted this permission.

-## Step 1: Get the delegated permissions of the resource service principal
+## Step 1: Get the app roles of the resource service principal

 Before you can grant app roles, you must first identify the app roles to grant and the resource service principal that exposes the app ro;es.
 App roles are defined in the `appRoles` object of a service principal.
 In this article, you'll use the `Microsoft Graph` service principal in the tenant as your resource service principal.